 Morrow would pitch 4 1/3 innings that day in what would end up a 6-1 victory.
 As part of his post-appearance routine, he would throw on the sideline the following day.

 “I was just lobbing the ball 10-15 feet and I could really feel it,” he says.
 “It just continued to get worse after that.”

 Scranton’s season was shut down by the COVID-19 pandemic a few days later.
 Morrow looked at it as a blessing in disguise, figuring rest would take care of the issue.
 The elbow didn’t bother him doing normal activities.
 But when he tried to throw again that fall, the problem was still there.

-“He came to me fearing he may need Tommy John surgery, which is replacing a torn ligament in the elbow,” says Lehigh Valley Health Network orthopedic surgeon Nicholas Slenker, MD, with Coordinated Health Allentown–1621 N. Cedar Crest Blvd.
+“He came to me fearing he may need Tommy John surgery, which is replacing a torn ligament in the elbow,” says Lehigh Valley Health Network orthopedic surgeon Nicholas Slenker, MD, with LVPG Orthopedics and Sports Medicine–1621 N. Cedar Crest.
 “Initially, it seemed more like a sprain than a tear.
 But an MRI (magnetic resonance imaging) showed no structural damage, which certainly was good news.”